YHA Idwal Cottage Youth Hostel 1931 to present

 In 1929 and 1930 pioneering Merseysiders were dreaming of a courageous new plan; inventing a British version of the German jugendherbergen to open exploration in North Wales.
 They imagined a loop of simple hostels from Liverpool to Snowdon and back, spaced 15 miles apart, each a hard day’s walk away from the last.
 YHA Idwal Cottage was one of four planned hostels.
 It opened on Good Friday, 2nd April 1931 and became an almost overnight success.

-In Idwal’s first year of operation, camp beds had to be squeezed into every available space to accommodate the mountaineers that crammed here to conquer the mountains of Snowdonia.
-In 1932, a quaint wooden sleeping hut from St Michael’s hostel was relocated to Idwal to be used as an overflow dormitory, wet-weather refuge and a cycle store.
+In YHA Idwal Cottage’s first year of operation, camp beds had to be squeezed into every available space to accommodate the mountaineers that crammed here to conquer the mountains of Snowdonia.
+In 1932, a quaint wooden sleeping hut from St Michael’s hostel was relocated to Idwal.
+It was used as an overflow dormitory, wet-weather refuge and a cycle store.
 There was a good deal of approved ‘sleeping under the stars’ on the veranda and in 1937, canvas screens were provided to create a little more comfort.

 YHA Idwal Cottage was kept from requisition and operated throughout the war, making it a highly prized escape from the turbulence of the chaos hitting places close by.
 By now Idwal was getting very popular with an occupancy figure of 58%, the highest figure of all the North Wales hostels.